Devens, Massachusetts

 Devens is a regional enterprise zone and census-designated place in the towns of Ayer and Shirley (in Middlesex County) and Harvard (in Worcester County) in the U.S. state of Massachusetts.
 It is the successor to Fort Devens, a military post that operated from 1917 to 1996.
-The population was 1,840 at the 2010 census.
+The population was 1,697 at the 2020 census, down from 1,840 in 2010.

 History

 The area itself is named after jurist and Civil War general Charles Devens.
-In 2011, the CDP tried to secede from Ayer, Shirley, and Harvard and become the 352nd town in the Commonwealth of Massachusetts but failed the vote.
+In 2011, the CDP tried to secede from Ayer, Shirley, and Harvard and become the 352nd town in the state but failed the vote.
 Some residents are still looking to secede to become a town.

 Military use

 The area operated as Camp Devens and later Fort Devens from 1917 to 1996.
 The Fort's sitting was due primarily to its location at a major hub of the rail network in New England.
-The U.S. Army was officially closed in 1996 after 79 years of service.
+The U.S. Army base was officially closed in 1996 after 79 years of service.
 Some parcels were retained by the federal military for use as the Devens Reserve Forces Training Area, reactivated as a smaller Fort Devens in 2007.